 [0:17:15.2] MY: Well again, by that time I had heard about Bigger Pockets which is just an amazing wealth of information.
 I started listening to all of the podcasts and one of them was Jay Scott’s podcast where he talked about using private money for his flips and this was something I had never heard of before.
 So I looked into it, I ended up contacting Jay and did a three way call with him and his partner at the time, Marty Boardman.

 They were teaming up and doing flips in Milwaukee, Wisconsin at the time because Jay lived in Atlanta and Marty lived in Arizona.
+Being a local SEO consultant in Atlanta at the time, Jay had his finger on the pulse of what was good marketing.
 They were looking I think for a little less expensive market to kind of flip in.
 So I did that three way call and ended up funding one flip that I did with them and then Jay ended up shortly after that, he ended up moving to Maryland and building his own house and he kind of flipping on the back burner.

 Marty and I talked about continuing, but Marty was kind of growing in to a little bit longer term, I think like two to three year kind of investments and at the time, I am can kind of still on that feeling.
 I like to be in and out quicker than that within a year.